mfahadahmed2020/Exercises-45-100-Days-Challenge-with-TypeScript/README.md

 Q 134 - Take a JSON string and parse it into a JavaScript object.

 Q 135 - Explain how you can format a JSON string with proper indentation for readability.

+Q 136 - Use console.log() to debug and track the value of a variable inside a loop.

+Q 137 - Implement a try-catch block to handle potential errors in a block of code.

+Q 138 - Describe how to use breakpoints in browser developer tools to debug JavaScript code.